Our top 5 steps to an organized kitchen

 3. Treat tender herbs with care

 No more wilted herbs!
-We’ve found that basil and mint do best on the countertop near a window in a tall glass filled with about an inch of water, changing out the water every few days.
+We’ve found that basil and mint thrive near a window in a tall glass filled with about an inch of water, changing out the water every few days.
 Simply snip as you please.
 (Mint will actually grow new leaves in the process!)
 Tender herbs like parsley, cilantro, and dill do best if wrapped in a damp paper towel and stored in an airtight container in the refrigerator.
 Once your herbs start to age, consider our herb sauce recipe that never fails: Puree any combination of herbs (no tough stems) with olive oil, salt, garlic, and a squeeze of lemon.
 Spoon onto beans and everything else.

 4. Hardy herbs are meant for hardy storage

 While hardy herbs like rosemary, sage, and thyme store exceptionally well, eventually their age will start to show.
 If throwing them into your next pot of beans isn’t an option, simply stash them in the freezer in a small resealable freezer bag and voila– they’re there when you need them!
-As long as the herbs are dry when you place them in the bag, they won’t even clump together and are very easy to separate.
+As long as the herbs are dry when you place them in the bag, they won’t even clump together and are easy to separate.

 5. Pare down your pantry